-When it comes to food, those who know me, know I am not a fan of anything basic.
+When it comes to food, those who know me know I am not a fan of anything basic.
 I’m the guy who orders the "Everything" bagel with garlic chive cream cheese, prosciutto, watermelon radish, and arugula.
 Oh, and a gherkin pickle on the side with jalapeno kettle chips, please.
-The more flavors you can pack into a single bite the better.
+The more flavors you can pack into a single bite, the better.

 Taking Tuna Casserole from "Meh" to Amazing

 For that reason, tuna casserole has always received a solid “meh” from me.
 It’s too boring.
-Additionally, I think Bell Buoy’s canned tuna is the best around and the thought of letting a can of cream of mushroom soup mingle with the tuna, is simply an injustice to the tuna.
+Additionally, I think Bell Buoy’s canned tuna is the best around, and the thought of letting a can of cream of mushroom soup mingle with the tuna is simply an injustice to the tuna.
 There had to be a way to satisfy the high expectations of my palate and do our canned tuna justice.
 My noble task was to elevate tuna casserole from ‘meh’ to amazing.

 Secret Ingredient: Smoked Tuna

-The ingredient list had to be upgraded top to bottom.
+The ingredient list had to be upgraded from top to bottom.
 The first upgrade was substituting regular tuna for our rich and flavorful smoked tuna.
 Smoked tuna adds a bolder flavor and more depth to the flavor profile.

 A Tuna Casserole with NO Cream of Mushroom Soup

 The final touch is the topping.
 I used a panko/parmesan mixture.
-The panko crunch is a good contrast to the soft smooth pasta, and once baked it turns a very pleasing golden color.
+The panko crunch is a good contrast to the soft smooth pasta, and once baked, it turns a very pleasing golden color.
 For those traditionalists out there, crushed Lay’s potato chips are okay too.